printvis/OpenSource/CIM Move Controller and Device Data to PrintVis/CIM Upgrade Instructions.md

 - *The same has been done to the tables "PVS CIM Controller" and "PVS CIM Device".*

 An upgrade guide has been made, that needs to be followed to get data transferred from a older version into the newer version.
-**#!!!WAIT!!!
-#!!!This will not move custom fields in "PVS CIM Controller" and "PVS CIM Device"!!!
-#!!!Add the custom fields into the 'PTE CIM 1 - upg temp tables'!!!**

 Cloud only needs to follow the information outlined above and below, where they can ignore the Powershell script OnPrem / Container - use the appropriate Powershell script, before running the script - update the input section in the top of the script.